 Fort Lauderdale Disorderly Conduct Attorney

 While these criminal charges may seem minor, they are, in fact, quite serious.
-One can be charged with this based on the observation of a law enforcement officer, which is a very subjective situation.
+You can be charged with this based on the observation of a law enforcement officer, which is a very subjective situation.

-The penalties for disorderly conduct might include:
+As a second-degree misdemeanor, the penalties for disorderly conduct may include:

 - Jail sentence for up to 60 days

-- 6 months of probation
+- Six months of probation